You are here:

 All student events require registration.
 Events held in residential locations require a party permit to be completed through your housing area office.
 Any event held outside a residential location, by a student group, and/or for which you are requesting funding must be approved by campus leadership and activities.
 For questions about registering an event, please contact bhSA@hampshire.edu

-ALCOHOL: For events involving alcohol, you must meet with the associate dean of students for campus leadership and activities, Gretchen, at least two weeks in advance of your event to discuss the alcohol service at the event.
-Email firstname.lastname@example.org to make an appointment for an alcohol consultation.
+ALCOHOL: For events involving alcohol, you must meet with the assistant dean of students for campus leadership and activities, Gretchen LaBonte, at least two weeks in advance of your event to discuss the alcohol service at the event.
+Email email@example.com to make an appointment for an alcohol consultation.

 Events with an expected attendance of more than 200 individuals require consideration beyond the two week event-registration requirement.
 Campus leadership and activities will work in conjunction with student organizers in an attempt to accommodate large events.
-However, because each event may require unique considerations, each must be evaluated on a case-by-case basis.
+Because each event may require unique considerations, however, each must be evaluated on a case-by-case basis.